spacelift-io/spacectl/README.md

 Each of the subcommands requires an account **alias**, which is a short, user-friendly name for each set of credentials (account profiles).
 Profiles don't need to be unique - you can have multiple sets of credentials for a single account too.

-Account profiles don't use short-lived tokens, so GitHub access tokens and API keys are the only two supported authentication methods.
+Account profiles support three authentication methods: GitHub access tokens, API keys and login with a browser (API token).
 In order to authenticate to your first profile, type in the following (make sure to replace `${MY_ALIAS}` with the actual profile alias):

 ```bash
 ❯ spacectl profile login ${MY_ALIAS}
 Enter Spacelift endpoint (eg. https://unicorn.app.spacelift.io/):
 ```

 In the next step, you will be asked to choose which authentication method you are going to use.
-Note that if your account is using [SAML-based SSO authentication](https://docs.spacelift.io/integrations/single-sign-on), then API keys are your only option.
+Note that if your account is using [SAML-based SSO authentication](https://docs.spacelift.io/integrations/single-sign-on), then API keys and login with a browser are your only options.
 After you're done entering credentials, the CLI will validate them against the server, and assuming that they're valid, will persist them in a credentials file in `.spacelift/${MY_ALIAS}`.
 It will also create a symlink in `${HOME}/.spacelift/current` pointing to the current profile.

 You can switch between account profiles by using `spacectl profile select ${MY_ALIAS}`.
 What this does behind the scenes is point `${HOME}/.spacelift/current` to the new location.
 You can also delete stored credetials for a given profile by using the `spacectl profile logout ${MY_ALIAS}` command.